 We hope you enjoy this glimpse into the wide variety of services provided by our fellow SAR Groups in BC.
 They truly make us proud each and every day.

-Campbell River Search and Rescue is a non-profit society registered in 1979, but in existence since 1976.
+Campbell River Search and Rescue is a non-profit society registered in 1979.
 Our humble beginnings meant that monthly meetings took place at the Municipal Hall.
 Training courses were held at a converted pole shed that belonged to the Willow Pt.
 Waterworks.
 Eventually, the society realized that the pole shed was no longer suitable for the society’s purposes, and began the donation process for a private room.